Configuring Oracle Monitoring

 2. If you selected the Run after save option on this page, the discovery session runs, and the Discovery Logs page displays any relevant log messages.
 If the discovery session locates and adds any devices, the Discovery Logs page includes a link to the Device Investigator page for the discovered device.

-Discovering Oracle Database Instances in the SL1 Classic User Interface
+Discovering Oracle Database Instances in the Skylar One Classic User Interface

 To model and monitor your Oracle Database instances, you must run a discovery session.
 To create and run a discovery session that will discover your Oracle Database instances, perform the following steps: